yanis-hub/Kresling_CadQuery/README.md

 ![Example3](images/Example3_spherical_joint.svg)

-To see more examples and for more details, please consult the official repository: [CadQuery on GitHub](https://github.com/CadQuery/cadquery/tree/master).
+To see more examples and for more details, please consult the official repository : [CadQuery on GitHub](https://github.com/CadQuery/cadquery/tree/master).

 ## Installing CadQuery & Cq-Editor GUI